‘Transforming the census — to 2021 and beyond’: Winchester, 28 to 29 June 2016

 The main themes discussed

-The main themes to emerge from the thoughts and questions voiced at the conference are listed below and remain the topics for discussion and research.
-ONS welcomes an open dialogue with our stakeholders, so if you would like to contribute to these topics please email us.
+The main themes to emerge from the thoughts and questions voiced at the conference are listed and remain the topics for discussion and research.
+ONS welcomes an open dialogue with our stakeholders, so if you would like to contribute to these topics, please email us.

 Census content and outputs

-- the differences between census and administrative data definitions of households in the context of an address frame for the 2021 census and for producing household estimates in an admin based census
+The differences between census and administrative data definitions of households in the context of an address frame for the 2021 Census and for producing household estimates in an administrative data-based census.

 Census and wider ONS transformation data collection